SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

 There are two ways of directly configuring OpenTelemetry Collector for both log collection and metadata enrichment.
 These are both advanced features requiring a good understanding of this chart's architecture and OpenTelemetry Collector configuration.

 The `metadata.logs.config.merge` and `otellogs.config.merge` keys can be used to provide configuration that will be merged with the Helm Chart's default configuration.
-It should be noted that this field is not subject to normal backwards compatibility guarantees, the default configuration can change even in minor versions while preserving the same end-to-end behaviour.
+It should be noted that this field is not subject to normal backwards compatibility guarantees, the default configuration can change even in minor versions while preserving the same end-to-end behavior.
 Use of this field is discouraged - ideally the necessary customizations should be able to be achieved without touching the otel configuration directly.
 Please open an issue if your use case requires the use of this field.

 The `metadata.logs.config.override` and `otellogs.config.override` keys can be used to provide configuration that will be completely replace the default configuration.
 As above, care must be taken not to depend on implementation details that may change between minor releases of this Chart.